neurodata/r-mgc/README.md

 0.9320476
 ```

-### Usage
+### Help

-The discriminability statistic can be invoked as follows:
+The help page for the discriminability statistic can be invoked as follows:

 ```
 help(discr.discr)